petern48/grade_calculator/README.md

 ### Video Demo: https://youtu.be/ZYZvnMvoUw0
 ### Description:

 Grade Calculator is a program compute overall class grades for a wide variety of college classes.
-It offers the user the ability to create a **weighted** calculator specific to their classes.
+It offers the user the ability to create a custom **weighted** calculator specific to their classes.
+It accommodates different numbers, categories, assignments, and even grading schemes.
+Ultimately, it will output which grading scheme is best to use and the final grade and percentage it results in.

 ### **Overview**
 The calculator is implemented by 4 classes: Course, Category, Assignment, and GradingScheme.
 All of which are dynamically allocated, depending on the user's input.